 I have always found this one to be valuable, but have gone on to understand that the most important aspects of good bunkering are not how many, how deep, how large or small.... it is only important that placement has been properly conceived.
 One ideally placed bunker is more effective than any number of misplaced bunkers.
 That being said, once the bunkers are rightfully positioned, it is their detailed characteristics that give them their beauty, inspire a golfer's emotional response and evoke a mental trepidation from their presence.

 Always help others – its more rewarding than doing something for one’s self.
-I see my job as one intended for helping other people to achieve and exceed their goals.
+I see my job as one intended for helping other people to achieve and exceed their goals and their enjoyment.
 The reward is greatest when my clients succeed and when people find joy in what has been created.

 Leadership is best exemplified through listening.
 Leaders empower others, encourage expression and promote great teamwork.
 When we are all understand and are committed in our direction, we are rewarded with the pleasure of having accomplished something together.
 Individuals with egos lack true passion for their craft and are resented by others - no one is capable of seeing their vision.
 Many times, they can't see it themselves.
 Quality will suffer as a result.
 The team never develops because they dont believe in where they're going.

 The bunkering on a course should never cause the experience to become tiresome or onerous.
 But sometimes bunkers receive a great deal of criticism.
 Thus I am reminded by this quote, "Often the highest recommendation of a bunker is when it is criticized.
 That shows that it is accomplishing the one thing for which it was built: it is making players think". - Donald Ross